The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 When doing research for this piece, we’ve come across several lists of must-have tools for medical writing.

-In addition to online software for writing and formatting pieces, every med writer should use a spellchecker and dictionary.
+In addition to online software for writing and formatting pieces, every med writer should use a medical spelling checker and dictionary.

 And it’s great if you find a 2-in-1 solution.
 A combo of an industry spellchecker and a specialized dictionary of medical terms.